CGLemon/ElephantArt/README.md

     $ cmake .. -DBLAS_BACKEND=OPENBLAS

+Accelerate the network on CPU.
+Eigen is required.
+You need to download the Eigen to the "thrid_party" directory first.
+Eigen is significantly faster than built-in blas.

+    $ cmake .. -DBLAS_BACKEND=EIGEN

 Accelerate the network by GPU.
 CUDA is required.
 It will be faster than cuDNN in only one batch size.

     $ cmake .. -DGUP_BACKEND=CUDA

 Accelerate the network by GPU.
-CUDA and CUDNN are required.
+CUDA and cuDNN are required.
 It will be faster than CUDA-only in large batch size.

     $ cmake .. -DGUP_BACKEND=CUDA -DUSE_CUDNN=1

+Accelerate to load the network.
+FastFloat is required.
+You need to download the FastFloat to the "thrid_party" directory first.
+The link is [here](https://github.com/fastfloat/fast_float)

+    $ cmake .. -DUSE_FAST_PARSER=1

 <br>